hmrc/hmrc.github.io/app/standards/accessibility.md

 </p>

 <p class="govuk-body-l">
 The software we build and procure must be accessible to all users, including those who use assistive technology like screen readers.
+This includes meeting the <a href="https://www.w3.org/TR/WCAG22/">Web Content Accessibility Guidelines (WCAG) 2.2 AA</a> standard.
 </p>

 <hr class="govuk-section-break--l govuk-section-break--visible">